Endangered Languages: What Are They and Why Should You Learn Them?

 Endangered languages are unique

 A lot of people learn common languages, but speaking an endangered language in addition to more common languages will help set you apart.
 For instance, a lot of people around the world learn French as a second language.
 That makes sense since it’s widely used in international contexts.
 However, France is home to 26 other languages that vary from vulnerable to severely endangered.
-If you enrich your French education by adding Provençal, for instance, you’ll put yourself in the company of what Ethnologue estimated in 1990 as just 354,400 speakers.
+If you enrich your French education by adding Provençal, for instance, you’ll put yourself in the company of about 200,000 speakers.

 It’s easier to learn additional languages

 If you are already learning or already speak additional languages, learning endangered languages will be easier than if you speak only your native language.
 Psychology Today suggests that speaking a second language will help you learn a third language by providing you with learning strategies and helping you see linguistic similarities between languages.